azimuttapp/azimutt/libs/serde-aml/docs/migration.md

 - **column** to **attribute**
 - **foreign key** to **relation**

-As AML don't have a lot of syntax and keywords, it almost change nothing in its syntax, except for foreign keys.
+As AML don't have a lot of syntax and keywords, it almost changes nothing in its syntax, except for foreign keys.

 ### Breaking changes